sachinsinghh/manage/README.md

 Step 2: All the functions have been defined inside PassportController for our application.

 Step 3: Create a MailNotification.php file using command php artisan make:notification MailNotification.
-Above command will generate a folder named Notifications inside app folder of the application.
+Above command will generate a folder named Notifications inside 'app' folder of the application.

 write the statements which you want to send to registered user using toMail($notifiable) function which is available inside MailNotification.php file.